Skip to content

 If a grow light is too far away, it may look bright to your eyes while delivering very little usable light to the plant.
 Start close, check for heat, and adjust gradually.

-Practical LED test: if a plant starts producing shorter internodes, firmer leaves and steadier new growth after adding a timer light, the previous spot was not low light; it was under-lit.
+Practical LED test: if a plant starts producing shorter internodes, firmer leaves and more regular new growth after adding a timer light, the previous spot was too dim for the result you wanted.

 Troubleshooting signs of too little light

 • Long gaps between leaves: common shade-avoidance response.
-See Leggy Plant Growth – Causes & Fix.
+See the leggy growth guide.

 • Smaller new leaves: often a sign of reduced energy intake.